ulbrichdennis/ulbrichdennis.github.io/_pages/about.md

 ----

 My research deals with different topics of pure and applied mathematics, touching the broad fields of analysis, ergodic theory and dynamical systems.
-Moreover, I have taught Mathematics courses for undergraduates.

 <h6>Research areas/ interests:</h6>